frameworklabs/SynchrosphereDemo/README.md

 activity (name.Main, []) { val in
     run (Syncs.SetBackLED, [SyncsBrightness(255)])
     run (Syncs.Roll, [SyncsSpeed(100), SyncsHeading(0), SyncsDir.forward])
-    await { false }
+    halt
 }
 ```
 First, we turn the back LED on to see the current orientation of the robot.
 The back led shows in the opposite direction than the current heading.
 Then, we issue a command to roll the robot forward with speed 100 and heading 0.
-The `await` statement at the end will prevent the demo from finishing automatically.
+The `halt` statement at the end will prevent the demo from finishing automatically.

 You will notice, that the robot will roll for 2 seconds before it stops.
 This is expected and a standard approach in robotics.
 To prevent that a robot continues to move when communication between control and actuator is broken, the robots actuator will stop when it doesn't get new commands from its control for a defined duration.